open-telemetry/opentelemetry-swift/Examples/Prometheus Sample/README.md

 ### Prometheus Sample

-This example shows the Prometheus exporter returning data in a web server
+This example shows the Prometheus exporter returning data in a web server.
+Modify your local ip address in the main file an the prometheus.yml file

 The sample expects a Prometheus instance scraping data from a specific local port ,you can  run it like:

 ```
-docker run -p 9090:9090 -p 9184:9184 -v /Users/nacho/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
+docker run -p 9090:9090 -p 9184:9184 -v $HOME/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
 ```

-with a prometheus.yml with the content:
+with a prometheus.yml with the content (use your local ip address at the bottom):

 ```
 ---